Sample Dashboard

 About this sample

-What this founder sees that they did not see before
+What this founder sees that they didn't see before.

 The headline replaces what most fundraising tools show: a static score and a list of vague advice.
-It tells Sarah exactly what to do tonight, fix Slide 7, and what unlocks when she does.
+It tells Sarah exactly what to inspect first and where the blocker lives.

 The evidence-dependent framing means My Vault will not lie to her.
-If the yield claim has a source, the fix is 30 minutes.
+If the yield claim has a source, the fix is to show it clearly.
 If it does not, the work is to build proof, not edit around the gap.

 01